Frequently Asked Questions

 You should contact your financial aid office or lender to determine the status of your loan.
 Keep in mind that the loan application process has several steps, so you should give the process some time to work through.

-You should refer to the loan documents from your lender or with your financial aid office for more information about the requested disbursement dates.
+You should refer to the loan documents from your loan servicer or with your financial aid office for more information about the requested disbursement dates.

 Contact your financial aid office if you want to reduce or cancel your loan amount.